-It is critical that counselors cultivate cultural humility and Multicultural and Social Justice Counseling Competencies (MSJCCs) so we be effective and ethical in our work.
-We are committed to honoring students' and clients' cultural identities while recognizing the impact of disparities and adverse community experiences on mental health and wellness.
-The program faculty invites you to join us in growing a community where faculty and students commit to celebration of diverse identities, personal and professional development, and social justice consistent with standards of practice in professional Counseling.
+The Counselor Education faculty is committed to honoring students' and clients' social and cultural experiences and contexts while recognizing the impact of disparities and adverse community experiences on mental health and wellness.
+We invite you to join us in growing a community where faculty and students work together to realize the UT System Statement of Aspirations while developing skills and dispositions necessary for ethical, effective counseling practice.